Website

 The context

 During my Erasmus traineeship I joined V-A Studio in Lisbon, an independent brand and digital product agency.
 Alter Solutions, a high-tech consulting firm, ran a nearshore branch in Portugal and wanted a website that set it apart from the group's other locations.
-Something with its own identity, not another copy of the corporate template
+Something with its own identity, not another copy of the corporate template.

 The brief